 In all the above provisions, the principles of governance and human security, participation and access to information, and the protection of natural resources find adequate reflection.

-A central result of the policy framework is the near elimination of hunger in Belo Horizonte.
+A central result of the policy framework is the near elimination of hunger in Belo Horizonte, at the cost of less than 10 million USD per year and just 2% of the city’s annual budget.

-There have been significant decreases in child mortality, a reduction in childhood and adult malnutrition and increase in local and organic food production and consumption, an increase and stabilisation of income for farmers, and greater access and availability of food.
+There have been significant decreases in child mortality (60% fewer children are dying compared to ten years ago), a reduction in childhood and adult malnutrition (75% fewer children under 5 are hospitalised for malnutrition) and increase in local and organic food production and consumption (40% of people report frequent intake of fruit and vegetables; the national average is just 32%), an increase and stabilisation of income for farmers, and greater access and availability of food.
+Furthermore, 2 million farmers gained access to credit, 700.000 for the first time in their lives.
+In total, 40% of the population benefit directly from the programme.

-In addition, the policy has had multiple positive side effects such as increased resilience to the effects of climate change as well as rising food prices on the international markets, and a reduction of greenhouse gas emissions from food transportation, as there is now a closer interaction between small rural producers and urban consumers.
+In addition, the policy has had multiple positive side effects such as increased resilience to the effects of climate change as well as rising food prices on the international markets, (now 25 % fewer people live in poverty), and a reduction of greenhouse gas emissions from food transportation, as there is now a closer interaction between small rural producers and urban consumers.

 The human right to food has been established by many countries, particularly in Latin America.
-The food security framework of Belo Horizonte has not only influenced the national Zero Hunger Strategy of Brazil but has also worked as a model for other cities around the globe.
+Belo Horizonte’s approach to food security (Brazil) was one of the first integrated food security policies in the world.
+It has not only influenced the national Zero Hunger Strategy of Brazil but has also worked as a model for other cities around the globe.

 An advantage of the multi-dimensional and comprehensive system is that it consists of various different programmes.
 Therefore not the system as whole but specific programmes fitting the local needs and circumstances can be transferred to other localities.